The Doctor sighed and looked at the starfield stretched

 “I will miss you,” she said.
 “But you said you would

 go in the warm-sun season.
 It has been a wonderful time.
-I have cherished
+I have loved

 every moment.”

 “Me too.
-Cherished it all.
-So many things I never did before in
+I have loved it all.
+So many things I never did before

 wells, breaking ice off the top of the water just to get a drink.”